PINTO0309/OpenVINO-DeeplabV3/README.md

 [4-5 FPS / Core m3 CPU only] [11 FPS / Core i7 CPU only]
 OpenVINO+DeeplabV3+LattePandaAlpha.
 CPU / GPU / NCS.
 RealTime semantic-segmentaion.
 Python3.5+OpenCV3.4.3+PIL

-**【Caution】 It does not work on ARM architecture devices such as RaspberryPi.**
+**【Caution】 It does not work on ARM architecture devices such as RaspberryPi / TX2.**

 **【Japanese article / English article】**